Download Full Text (1.2 MB)

 UVM Hinesburg Family Medicine

 Vermont, HIV, PrEP, Truvada, Pre-Exposure Prophylaxis, Men who have Sex with Men, MSM, LGBT, gay men sexual health, primary care, family medicine

 This work is licensed under a Creative Commons Attribution 4.0 License.

 Infectious Disease | Internal Medicine | Medical Education | Pediatrics | Preventive Medicine | Primary Care

 Ohkura, Michael, "Facilitating HIV Pre-Exposure Prophylaxis (PrEP) Familiarity Among Vermont Primary Care Providers" (2016).
-Family Medicine Clerkship Student Projects.
+Family Medicine Block Clerkship, Student Projects.
 193.